jbdub99/BioGraphs/README.md

 Your go-to toolkit for bioinformatics visualizations of RNA expression data.
 This repository includes modular code for:
 1. Principle Component Analysis (PCA)
 2. Heatmap Analysis
-3. Gene-Ontology (GO) term enrichment

 Clone, customize, and enhance your bioinformatics analysis visuals!

-Take your rna expression data and turn it into interpretive visuals that clealry show meaningful findings
+Take your gene expression data and turn it into great visuals that clealry show findings